Optimizing Governance: where regulation and deregulation align

 finding the right balance between oversight and flexibility is crucial for sustainable growth and innovation.

-This Colloquium will explore where regulation and deregulation align,
+This Colloquium explores where regulation and deregulation align,

 offering expert perspectives on how to foster efficiency, accountability, and economic progress.